What are the advantages of having a birth doula?

 Can a doula help me if I choose a medicated, hospital birth?

 Yes!
-Whether your cesarian is planned or is the end result of twists and turns through the labor process, a mother having a C-section benefits from a doula’s support.
-She will help walk you through the early stages of labor, preparing for your c-section and recovery.
-Even in a surgical setting, a doula is there to explain what is happening and help guide you though the procedure.
-While the c-section is occurring, she will be waiting for you in the recovery room, and will be there during recovery to help with the first breastfeeding and bonding.
+Whether your cesarian is planned or is the end of twists and turns through the labor process, a mother having a cesarean birth benefits from a doula’s support.
+She will walk you through the early stages of labor, preparing you for your c-section and recovery, encouraging you and helping you know what to expect.
 Remember that the purpose of a doula is to support you as you birth your baby, no matter what route your baby takes to get there!

 How can I ensure my doula will be available when I go into labor?

-I limit the number of clients I take, but I also have a back-up doula fully informed and ready to step into my place in the event I am unavailable.
+I limit the number of clients I take, but I also have back-up doulas fully informed and ready to step into my place in the event I am unavailable.